neoforged/Documentation/docs/rendering/screens.md

 The element stratum elements are submitted next via the `#extractRenderState` method, provided by being a `Renderable` subtype.
 This mainly submits widgets and labels, along with setting the hoverables to submit.

-Finally, the hoverable stratums submits things that hover over the previous elements, such as tooltips.
+Finally, the hoverable strata submit elements that hover over the previous elements, such as tooltips.

 ```java
 // In some Screen subclass